NightCryptOrg/py-scripts-util/README.md

 # py-scripts-util

-Common utility functions for NightCrypt Python scripts.
+Utility functions for Python scripting.
+Not intended for general use, but may be found generally useful.

 ## Used In
 - [NightCrypt/deploy-scripts](https://git.nightcrypt.com/nightcrypt/deploy-scripts)